aws-samples/aws-appsync-multi-region-active-active/README.md

 1. Command line interface (CLI) to deploy the CDK.
 You can use a CLI in your location workstation or [AWS Cloud9](https://aws.amazon.com/cloud9/).
 Follow the guide [here](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html) to launch a new Cloud9 environment

 2. CDK version 2 installed.
 You can use the command below to install CDK.
+AWS Cloud9 instance have CDK pre-installed.
 ```bash
 npm install -g aws-cdk
 ```